howard-yen/howard-yen/README.md

 ### Hi there 👋

 I'm Howard, a PhD student in Computer Science at Princeton University.

 Here's a little bit about me:
-- I'm part of the Princeton NLP Group and Princeton Language and Intelligence, advised by Danqi Chen.
+- I'm part of the Princeton NLP Group and Princeton Language and Intelligence (PLI), advised by Danqi Chen.
-- I work on work long-context language modeling and retrieval for reasoning.
+- I currently work on long-context language modeling and retrieval for reasoning.
 - Feel free to visit my [website](https://howard-yen.github.io/), where you can find a copy of my CV!

 <!--